cowardrecords/cowardrecords.github.io/shippingpayment.md

 				<h4>combined items</h4>
 				<p>how does it works: <br>
 				<a href="mailto:{{ site.email }}">you send us an email</a> with the list of available items present in our site that you choose, then we calculate postage by the total of the weight of all items and quickly respond you with an email of request of payment ( via paypall/credit card )<br>
-				When we get the payment you’ll get a notification and in few days you items are on their way.</p>
+				When we get the payment you’ll get a notification and in few days your items are on their way.</p>
 			</div>
 		</div>
 	</div>